-These 'Supply Chain Management (SCM)' instructions are issued by the Minister for Finance in accordance with section 6(2) of the Public Finance and Audit Act, 1978, as amended (PF&A), (hereinafter referred to as a Ministerial Financial Instructions) for the better carrying out of the provisions and purposes of the Act.
+These 'Supply Chain Management (SCM)' Interim Financial Instructions are issued by the Minister for Finance in accordance with the PFMA (hereinafter referred to as a Ministerial Financial Instructions) for the better carrying out of the provisions and purposes of the PFMA.
 Refer to the 'Introduction, principles, security, record keeping and compliance instruction' for a full explanation and aims of Ministerial and Permanent Secretary Instructions.

-Hereinafter the collection of Ministerial and Permanent Secretary Instructions described in the PF&A as 'Financial Instructions and Stores Instructions' will be simply referred to as the 'Financial Instructions' (FIs).
+Hereinafter the collection of Ministerial and Permanent Secretary Instructions described in the PFMA will be simply referred to as the 'Financial Instructions' (FIs).
 Ministerial Financial Instructions numbering are preceded with an 'M' and the number of the Chapter; e.g. M2; and Permanent Secretary Instructions numbering are preceded with a 'P' and the number of the Chapter; e.g. P2.